 Educating.
 Acts of intolerance are often based in fear, and fear is based in ignorance.
 Dispelling myths and providing accurate information about different religions makes a difference in the community.
 Our long-standing Dinner Dialogues are a key public program.
 We also provide speakers from different faith traditions and provide our own expertise when needed.
 We support senior caregiving efforts as well.

 Mobilizing.
-Relationships and knowledge can lead to effective response, and so we often convene groups looking to promote understanding and good.
+Relationships and knowledge can lead to an effective response, and so we often convene groups looking to promote understanding and good.
 IM’s Great Hall is a perfect venue for dialogue, education and response, especially in addressing our region’s toughest challenges.